europeana/statistics-dashboard/README.md

 will deploy the app to a local Kubernetes cluster.

 The script accepts the parameter flags:
-- -c (context) default is minikube
+- -c (context) the kubernetes context
-- -d (delete) if present this flag indicates that the app should be deleted
+- -d (delete) flag that the app should be deleted
 - -h (help) shows a help message
-- -i (image) default is unset
+- -i (image) the application image to deploy
+- -r (replicas) hyphen-separated integers defining the min / max number of replicas
-- -t (target) default is local
+- -t (target) the deploy target: local, test, acceptance, production
+- -u (utilisation) the CPU usage threshold for autoscaling

 so the command: